jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

     ## $ `_merge`             <chr> "matched (3)", "matched (3)", "matched (3)", "mat…

 ## General preprocessing

+In particular, for this week of [\#TidyTuesday](https://github.com/rfordatascience/tidytuesday), I decided to focus on three main variables:

+-   `fyear`: The fiscal year in which the event occurred.
+-   `departure_code`: The departure reason coded.
+    1. Involuntary - CEO death
+    2. Involuntary - CEO illness
+    3. Involuntary - CEO dismissed for job performance
+    4. Involuntary - CEO dismissed for legal violations or concerns
+    5. Voluntary - CEO retired
+    6. Voluntary - New opportunity (new career driven succession)
+    7. Other
+    8. Missing
+    9. Execucomp error
+-   `notes`: Long-form description and justification for the coding scheme assignment.

+Although *death* and *illness* are correctly classified as involuntary departures, departures due to job performance or violation of the law are, in general, the product of the individual himself.
+Therefore, I decided to separate them.
+For simplicity, I kept exit codes 3 and 4 as `Involuntary` and the rest as `Other`.

 ``` r
 departures_processed <- departures %>%